-Deity – a god or goddess, divine character or nature, esp. that of the Supreme Being, the estate or rank of a god. person or thing revered as a god or goddes
+Deity – a god or goddess, divine character or nature, esp. that of the Supreme Being, the estate or rank of a god. person or thing revered as a god or goddess

-The Deity – God, Supreme BeingDefile – to make foul, dirty, or unclean; pollute; taint; debase, to violate the chastity of. to make impure for ceremonial use; desecrate. to sully, as a person’s reputation.
+The Deity – God, Supreme BeingDefile – to make foul, dirty, or unclean; pollute; taint; debase, to violate the chastity of.
+To make impure for ceremonial use; desecrate.
+To sully a person’s reputation.

 Deliverance – deliverance from sin, salvation, rescue.

-e.g. – for the sake of example or in short for example, example that is already started enmity – Hostility; hatredExpanse – an uninterrupted space or area; a wide extent of anything: an expanse of water, something that is spread out, expansion; extension.
+e.g., for the sake of example or, in short, for example, an example that is already started enmity – Hostility; hatredExpanse – an uninterrupted space or area; a vast extent of anything: an expanse of water, something that is spread out, expansion; extension.